College Composition Modular

 - Preparing for the AP English Language and Composition Exam.
 Some of the materials taught in this AP course may be helpful for CLEP test takers preparing for the College Composition or College Composition Modular exam.
 They may use this course as a study resource for the knowledge and skills covered by the CLEP composition exams.

 Each institution reserves the right to set its own credit-granting policy, which may differ from that of ACE.
 Most colleges will grant course credit for a first-year composition or English course that emphasizes expository writing; others will grant credit toward satisfying a liberal arts or distribution requirement in English.
 Contact your college as soon as possible to find out the score it requires to grant credit, the number of credit hours granted, and the course(s) that can be bypassed with a satisfactory score.

-The American Council on Education's College Credit Recommendation Service (ACE CREDIT) recommends the awarding of three credit hours, or the equivalent, for a score of 50 on the 90 minute multiple-choice College Composition Modular exam.
-If colleges elect to supplement the modular version of the exam with an essay available from CLEP or with a writing assessment of their own, the credit recommendation is three credit hours, or the equivalent, for a score of 50.
+The American Council on Education's College Credit Recommendation Service (ACE CREDIT) recommends the awarding of three credit hours, or the equivalent, for a score of 50 on the 90-minute multiple-choice College Composition Modular exam.

 *The American Council on Education’s College Credit Recommendation Service (ACE CREDIT) has evaluated CLEP processes and procedures for developing, administering, and scoring the exams.
 The score listed above is equivalent to a grade of C in the corresponding course.
 The American Council on Education, the major coordinating body for all the nation’s higher education institutions, seeks to provide leadership and a unifying voice on key higher education issues and to influence public policy through advocacy, research, and program initiatives.
 Visit the ACE CREDIT website for more information.